 - Team-oriented approach to establishing compensation levels.
 We believe that it is critical that our executive officers work together as a team to achieve overall corporate goals rather than focusing exclusively on individual departmental objectives. - Compensation should relate to performance.
-We believe that executive compensation should be directly linked to individual and corporate performance. - Equity awards help executive officers think like stockholders.
-We believe that our executive officers' total compensation should have a significant equity component because stock-based awards help reinforce the executive officers' long-term interest in our overall performance and aligns the interests of our executive officers with the interests of our stockholders.
+We believe that executive compensation should be directly linked to corporate as well as individual performance. - Equity awards help executive officers think like stockholders.
+We believe that our executive officers' total compensation should have a significant equity component because stock-based awards help reinforce the executive officers' long-term interest in our overall performance and align the interests of our executive officers with the interests of our stockholders.